 LaneWatch and nice, large LCD driver’s instrumentation apart, the feature set looks short on indulgence though there are no glaring omissions and it covers bases well for its $25,000 ask.

-This grade of Civic fits dual front, side and curtain airbags, ABS, electronic brake force distribution, brake assist, stability and traction control, tyre deflation warning, hill start assist and ISOFIX child seat anchorage outboard in row two.
+This grade of Honda Civic fits dual front, side and curtain airbags, ABS, electronic brake force distribution, brake assist, stability and traction control, tyre deflation warning, hill start assist and ISOFIX child seat anchorage outboard in row two.

 Add the three-view camera, LaneWatch camera and the nifty sounding Agile Handing Assist (brakes an inside wheel when cornering when needed) and Straight Driving Assist (which isn’t lane keeping) and it appears as if the VTi-S is up to its wheel nuts in safety garb.